joshuaharry/is-it-funny/README.md

 pip3 install ./requirements.txt
 ```

 This should make sure you have all the requisite dependencies to run the code here.

-Setting up a virtual environment by hand should work, too.
+Optionally, if you use `conda` to manage your packages, try running `./conda` from the root of the repository.

 Optionally, if you want to generate the list of words related to sexuality, you'll need a C++ compiler.
 If you're on Mac OS, running: